-Publisher & MD; the strategies and slogans, the words and plots and characters and themes, the ethos, the packaging and cover designs and typography; the sneaky little easter eggs and the grand strategy.
+Publisher & MD; the strategies and the slogans, the words and plots and characters and themes, the ethos, the packaging and cover designs and typography; the sneaky little easter eggs and the grand strategy.
 Previously known for The Black Library, Solaris Books, and even a clutch of delightful Sonic the Hedgehog tie-in books, some of them not even written under a pseudonym.
 Been around SF and publishing since the mid-80s, so has “opinions”.
-Track him down on Twitter or LinkedIn.
-Catch up with his top pop selections on Nusiki or hear him DJing at an after-party at an SF convention near you soon enough.
+Track him down on Twitter or hear him DJing at an after-party at an SF convention near you soon enough.
 Our Marco won the World Fantasy Special Award (Professional) in 2011 for his work with Angry Robot; he’s been insufferable ever since – and doubly so after he won a similar award at the 2016 British Fantasy Awards.